Room Service

 Syntax:

-C:\Program Files\TrueConf\Room>TrueConfRoomService.exe --uninstall
+C:\Program Files\TrueConf\Room>TrueConfRoomService.exe uninstall

 # Room Manager command line keys